Chaoskjell44/docs/src/setup/permissions.md

 ## Using Administrator permissions: **[Recommended]**

-You will only need to setup a few Permissions for your Users to be able to open tickets when using [Thread mode](../dashboard/settings/thread-mode.md).
-You will need to give your Users the `Send messages in Threads` Permission in your Panel channel so that they can write in Tickets.
+Give the bot `Administrator` in the integrated bot role.

+Channel Mode: You're done!

+[Thread Mode](../features/thread-mode.md): Give the @everyone role the `Send Messages in Threads` permission in the overrides for any channel with a ticket panel in it.
+This allows non-staff to type in their ticket threads. *Note: The "Send Messages" permission is not needed!*

-Now you can go ahead with the next step of the Bot Configuration:  [Bot Configuration](./configuration.md)
+That's it!
+The next step is  [Bot Configuration](./configuration.md)

 ## Using seperate Permissions: [Complicated]